 Eighteenth-Century Reading Group

-New students are welcome to join the eighteenth-century reading group!
+New students are welcome to join the Eighteenth-Century Reading Group!
 A few times each semester, we meet to discuss short readings from the long eighteenth century.
-Last year we read Francis Coventry’s Pompey the Little, a hilarious biography of a lapdog, and selections from Samuel Johnson’s Rambler, among other things.
+Last year, we read Mary Wollstonecraft’s Scandinavian letters and selections from the “Grub Street” translation of The Arabian Nights’ Entertainments, among other things.
 We also eat delicious snacks and talk about our own work.
 Please come out to our first meeting in September, when we’ll plan for the year ahead.

 Contact: